 Carbonite melted, it was time to move on to the next task – sneaking out through Jabba’s throne room.
-Obviously they would need to do this in disguise, and so they were each given a stormtrooper or Captain Phasma mask to wear.
+Obviously they would need to do this in disguise.
+They were each given a stormtrooper or Captain Phasma mask to wear.
 Yes, we know Phasma isn’t in ROTJ.
 That’s what we had, and the kids didn’t care.

 The Don’t-Wake-Jabba Game

 Don’t Wake Jabba is basically musical statues… in reverse!

 When the music was off, the kids all had to pretend to creep carefully through Jabba’s sleeping throne room.
 Just like Boushh/Princess Leia on her way to defrost Han.